‘I was never looking to make a pop album,’ claimedRead more...

 AC/DC‘s Back in Black and Michael Jackson’s Thriller would also sell millions, with the latter earning the young star a total of eight Grammys.
 With expectations towards album sales increasing following these achievements, many artists, at the behest of their record labels, began to collaborate with professional songwriters, among them Diane Warren, Billy Steinberg and Holly Knight.
 Arguably the most successful of these, however, was Desmond Child, whose credits include hit singles for such stars as Bon Jovi, Alice Cooper, Aerosmith and Meat Loaf.

-Over the next few years Child would pen several more KISS tracks, among them the hit Heaven’s on Fire, while he would also provide his services for his childhood idol Cher, but it would be his work on I Was Made for Lovin’ You that would bring him to the attention of a struggling rock group called Bon Jovi.
+Over the next few years Child would pen several more KISS tracks, among them the hit Heaven’s on Fire, while also offering his services to his childhood idol Cher, but it would be his work on I Was Made for Lovin’ You that would bring him to the attention of a struggling rock group called Bon Jovi.
 Under pressure from their label after the mediocre performance of their sophomore effort 7800° Fahrenheit, Bon Jovi had failed to achieve the record sales of many of their contemporaries and had now reached a crossroad where they desperately needed a hit if they were to survive.

 ‘The first time we met was in Richie Sambora’s mother’s basement in New Jersey.
 It was Jon (Bon Jovi), Richie and me – we hit it off straight away,’ Child said in an interview with Classic Rock in 2011.
-That first session would result in the band’s breakthrough single You Give Love a Bad Name, while another meeting would produce their signature tune Livin’ on a Prayer. ‘(Maria Vidal had worked) as a waitress to make money and had the nickname Gina, so that was part of the reason behind the character in the song.’
+That first session would result in the band’s breakthrough single You Give Love a Bad Name, while another meeting would produce their signature tune Livin’ on a Prayer.
+‘Maria Vidal had worked as a waitress to make money and had the nickname Gina, so that was part of the reason behind the character in the song.’

 Child’s input would help transform Bon Jovi into superstars, with their 1986 album Slippery When Wet reaching the top of the Billboard 200 charts, while both You Give Love a Bad Name and Livin’ on a Prayer would reach number one on the singles charts (Wanted Dead or Alive would climb to number seven).
 Another band struggling to remain relevant during this time was Aerosmith, whose intended comeback Done with Mirrors, released through Geffen in 1985, had failed to make a significant impact.

-In his autobiography Does the Noise in My Head Bother You?, frontman Steven Tyler added his recollection of the writing of the hit single, ‘I loved writing with Desmond Child because we always got into arguments.
-When I first met him, I’d written all the lyrics to Dude (Looks Like a Lady) except the first verse.
+In his autobiography Does the Noise in My Head Bother You? frontman Steven Tyler added his recollection of the writing of the hit single, ‘I loved writing with Desmond Child because we always got into arguments.
+When I first met him I’d written all the lyrics to Dude (Looks Like a Lady) except the first verse.
 I got kind of annoyed at myself for not finishing it.
 I could not find that first verse.
 I did not have an in.
 I said, ‘Hey, Desmond, I just don’t know how to get into this.’
 There was a couple of words here and there he threw in, but he got me into that first verse.’

-Child’s reputation as a songwriter and collaborator grew with each hit single, causing many artists to team up with him once again in the hope of repeating the success.
+Child’s reputation as a songwriter and collaborator grew with each hit single, causing many artists to team up once again in the hope of repeating the success.
 By 1987 Cher had managed to launch a respectable acting career in Hollywood, gaining an Academy Award nomination in 1984 for the drama Silkwood, while also appearing in the acclaimed movies Mask, The Witches of Eastwick and Moonstruck, the latter finally awarding her an Oscar for Best Actress in 1988.

-Despite the hectic schedule, she had managed to return to the studio to record her eponymous album with a succession of producers, including Jon Bon Jovi, Richie Sambora and solo artist Michael Bolton, while Child would also oversee the recording of six of the ten tracks.
-The collaboration would end on a sour note, however, when the singer would refuse to speak to Child for several months due to being forced to record for twelve hours at a time.
+Despite the hectic schedule she had managed to return to the studio to record her eponymous album with a succession of producers, including Jon Bon Jovi, Richie Sambora and solo artist Michael Bolton, while Child would also oversee the recording of six of the ten tracks.
+The collaboration would end on a sour note, however, when the singer refused to speak to Child for several months due to being forced to record for twelve hours at a time.
 Child would also work once again with Bon Jovi and Aerosmith on hit albums, producing eight top ten hits across two records.

 Following contributions to Joan Jett & the Blackhearts‘ 1988 album Up Your Alley, Child produced and co-wrote Trash, the long-awaited comeback for Alice Cooper after two modest-selling releases.
 ‘Whenever I found myself turning on the car radio, which was a very rare act, I always found myself listening to a Desmond Child song,’ Cooper told Spin in 1989.
 ‘So I contacted him and told him, ‘Don’t worry about the guitars or the image, let’s just write some songs.’’
 The most significant moment of Trash was its lead single Poison, which reached number seven in the United States and number two in Great Britain and introduced Cooper to a new generation of fans.
 Child would draft in several former collaborators to contribute towards the album, including Bon Jovi and Sambora and several members of Aerosmith.
 Trash would be the first Cooper album in fourteen years to be certified Platinum in the US, the last being Welcome to My Nightmare in 1975.

-Following his breakthrough hit How Am I Supposed to Live Without You?, solo artist Michael Bolton enjoyed another success with How Can We Be Lovers?, which would see the singer writing alongside Child and Diane Warren.
+Following his breakthrough hit How Am I Supposed to Live Without You? solo artist Michael Bolton enjoyed another success with How Can We Be Lovers?, which would see the singer writing alongside Child and Diane Warren.
 ‘Desmond is brilliant and one of the best and most successful songwriters in the business,’ said Bolton in his autobiography The Soul of It All: My Music, My Life.
 ‘He has written huge songs for artists such as Bon Jovi, Aerosmith, Ricky Martin, KISS, Kelly Clarkson, Alice Cooper and Cher.
 Desmond’s songs feature the power of truth and simplicity, not to mention melodies that stick.’
 Throughout the first half of the 1990s Child continued to work with rock stars like Bon Jovi, Steve Vai and Aerosmith, but by 1997 he had begun to collaborate with a variety of pop stars such as Roxette, Hanson and Billie Myers, which would result in the one-hit-wonder Kiss the Rain.

-Having struggled to find success after splitting from the popular boy band Take That, Robbie Williams had gained minor exposure for a reworking of the George Michaels tune Freedom, but through Child he was hoping to find the acclaim he craved.
+Having struggled to find success after splitting from the popular boy band Take That Robbie Williams had gained minor exposure for a reworking of the George Michaels tune Freedom, yet through Child he was hoping to find the acclaim he craved.
 But the singer’s recollections of the experience in the book Feel: Robbie Williams seemed less-than-enthusiastic; ‘I found one half-decent tune, called Old Before I Die, but I sort of fell out with Desmond and fell out with the head of the record company in a certain roundabout fashion, said I wasn’t going to sing the songs,’ he explained.

-Child would continue to work with rock artists throughout this time, regularly contributing towards Bon Jovi songs, but in 2006 he finally collaborated with another rock star, Meat Loaf, on his long-awaited Bat out of Hell III: The Monster Is Loose.
-It had been thirteen years since its predecessor, Bat Out of Hell II: Back Into Hell, which had produced the worldwide number one hit I’d Do Anything for Love (But I Won’t Do That), and in the decade since then he had struggled to find success, although his appearance in the 1999 classic Fight Club would gain considerable acclaim.In an attempt to give The Monster is Loose a harder edge, Child had force fed Slipknot to the session musicians, while the likes of Steve Vai, Brian May from Queen and former Marilyn Manson guitarist John 5 would lend their talents.
-‘This is something Desmond has been dreaming about his whole life,’ Child’s manager Allen Kovac told Billboard.
+Child would continue to work with rock artists throughout this time, regularly collaborating with Bon Jovi but in 2006 he finally collaborated with another rock star, Meat Loaf, on his highly-anticipated sequel Bat out of Hell III: The Monster Is Loose.
+It had been thirteen years since its predecessor, Bat Out of Hell II: Back Into Hell, which had produced the worldwide number one hit I’d Do Anything for Love (But I Won’t Do That) and in the decade since he had struggled to find further success, despite his appearance in the 1999 cult classic Fight Club gaining considerable acclaim.

-While his own musical career stalled after the mediocre performance of his solo album Discipline in 1991, Child remains one of the most productive and influential songwriters in the business.
+While his own musical career stalled after the mediocre performance of his solo album Discipline in 1991, Child remains one of the most prolific and influential songwriters in the business.
 ‘It’s hard not to feel good when your song’s the biggest song in the world,’ he confessed to the Advocate in 1999.